-The survey in Western Ghats of Tamil Nadu yielded not much and we encountered/sighted two individuals of Travancore tortoise, Indotestudo travancorica at two different localities namely at Manambolly range of Anamalai tiger reserve.
+The survey in the Western Ghats of Tamil Nadu yielded not much and we encountered/sighted two individuals of Travancore tortoise, Indotestudo travancorica at two different localities namely at Manambolly range of Anamalai tiger reserve.

 b.
-Based on secondary Information collected from Questionnaire:
+Secondary information obtained from the questionnaire:

-During the survey, in addition to direct sightings of Travancore tortoise, we also employed indirect method where collected secondary information based on questionnaire from forest watchers, guards, locals and tribal settlers related to the sightings/occurrence of tortoise in their area.
-As per secondary information collected, there are 17 reports of Travancore tortoise from Karnataka, 29 reports from Kerala and 14 reports from Tamil Nadu.
+During the survey, in addition to direct sightings of the Travancore tortoise, we also employed an indirect method where we collected secondary information based on questionnaires from forest watchers, guards, locals and tribal settlers related to the sightings/occurrence of tortoises in their area.
+As per secondary information collected, there are 17 reports of travancore tortoise from Karnataka, 29 reports from Kerala and 14 reports from Tamil Nadu.

-As per the secondary information collected, in the state of Karnataka, there are few more localities where they sighted often the Travancore tortoise namely Kanthara in Pushpagiri Wildlife sanctuary, Beedalli in Pushpagiri Wildlife sanctary, Bachimala, Marmagundi at Thalacauvery wildlife sanctuary, Charmady Ghat area where during coffee plantation labour encountered Travancore tortoise in their area and also in Neria forest.
+According to the secondary information collected, in the state of Karnataka, there are a few more localities where they often sighted the Travancore tortoise namely Kanthara in Pushpagiri Wildlife sanctuary, Beedalli in Pushpagiri Wildlife sanctary, Bachimala, Marmagundi at Thalacauvery wildlife sanctuary, Charmady Ghat area, where during coffee plantation labour encountered the Travancore tortoise in their area, and also in Neria forest.

-Similarly, in Kerala there are few more localities where they sighted often the Travancore tortoise namely Arimayalu, two places inside Neyyar Wildlife sanctuary, near Ayyappa swamy temple in Peppara Wildlife sanctuary, two places at Ponmudy Wildlife sanctuary, Katlapara, Karunthu Valavu and two places in Shendurney Wildlife sanctuary, Karanthode, Kutchipara and two places at Vazhachal.
+Similarly, in Kerala there are few more localities where they often sighted the Travancore tortoise, namely Arimayalu; two places inside Neyyar Wildlife sanctuary; near Ayyappa swamy temple in Peppara Wildlife sanctuary; two places at Ponmudy Wildlife sanctuary, Katlapara, Karunthu Valavu; two places in Shendurney Wildlife sanctuary; Karanthode; Kutchipara; and two places at Vazhachal.
 In addition, near the dam area in Peechi-Vazhani, two places in Chimmony Wildlife Sanctuary and also near watch tower in Arlam wildlife sanctuary.

-In Western Ghats of Tamil Nadu, as per the information received, Travancore tortoise was sighted in the month of July at Karian Shola National Park at Topslip of Anamalai Tiger reserve.
-In addition, Travancore tortoise was sighted regularly by forest watcher at Gudalur range of Meghamalai wildlife sanctuary (Table.2).
+In the Western Ghats of Tamil Nadu, as per the information received, the Travancore tortoise was sighted in the month of July at Karian Shola National Park at Topslip of the Anamalai Tiger Reserve.
+In addition, the Travancore tortoise was sighted regularly by forest watcher at the Gudalur range of Meghamalai wildlife sanctuary (Table.2).

 c.
 Based on Published Literature:

-The literature studies on distribution of Travancore tortoise shed more lights from different studies.
-[14] carried out studies in Anamalai tiger reserve, Tamil Nadu and Parambikulam tiger reserve from Kerala.
-They encountered 39 individuals of Travancore tortoise in Anamalai tiger reserve alone.
+The literature studies on the distribution of the Travancore tortoise shed more lights from different studies. carried out studies in the Anamalai tiger reserve, Tamil Nadu and Parambikulam tiger reserve from Kerala [14].
+They encountered 39 individuals of the Travancore tortoise in Anamalai tiger reserve alone.
 [9] conducted similar studies in two hill ranges of the southern Western Ghats, the Anamalai and Agasthyamalai Hills.
 During the study reported twenty three living and nine carapaces of Travancore Tortoise, six adult charred carapaces were found on a hillock at Vazhachal range, one adult carapace was found beside a forest stream in Kulathupuzha reserve forest, and another adult carapace was found in a pit dug up and later deserted by the Kerala State electricity Board to lay cable posts in the Athirapilly range.
 One juvenile Travancore tortoise carapace was found in Vazhachal range with marks made by an unidentified, carnivorous species.
 37 Travancore Tortoise, (31 juvenile, five adult females, and one adult male) were found in the households that were surveyed.
 A total of 27 adult and 11 juvenile Travancore Tortoise were encountered during the survey.

 [6] studied fine scale habitat selection in Travancore tortoise and reported there was no any clear habitat selection by the species and it spent majority of their time in evergreen forest edge that had Bamboo Lantana grass.